mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 318 - Refactoring Dirty Code/readme.md

 AI tools and linters analyze code statically and recommend improvements based on patterns alone, not usage.

-They do not access your version control history to understand which improvements actually matter unless you *explicitly* tell them to do it.
+They don't access your version control history to understand which improvements actually matter unless you *explicitly* tell them to do it.

 AI might flag every long function or complex conditional, treating a dormant 500-line legacy method the same as an equally messy function you modify daily.